pyrethus/emf4cpp/README.md

 cd build
 ./generator-release.sh
 ```
-This builds the library to sub-folder 'emf4cpp-generator-2.0.0'.
+This builds the library to sub-folder 'emf4cpp-generator-3.0.0'.

 ## EMF4CPP development distribution ##

 The EMF4CPP development project consists of four major components:
 org.csu.emf4cpp.generator, emf4cpp.tests, the emf4cpp-ecore library, and the
 emf4cpp-ecorecpp library.
+In addition, XMLType is used to support ecore files
+which have been created from a XML Schema Definition (xsd).

 Two additional components are contained:
 emf4cpp.xtext, which is a bootstrap implementation of a ANTLR3 grammars